87vasavi/Speech_recognition/README.md

-## Part1 :  Detect speaker’s gender from recorded audio.
+## Part1 :  Detect speaker’s gender from audio.
-## Part2 : Count number of speakers from the audio.
+## Part2 : Count number of speakers from audio.